Picovoice/rhino/README.md

 Rhino is:

 * using deep neural networks trained in real-world environments.
-* Compact and computationally-efficient, making it perfect for IoT.
+* compact and computationally-efficient, making it perfect for IoT.
 * cross-platform.
 It is implemented in fixed-point ANSI C. Raspberry Pi (all variants), Beagle Bone, Android, iOS, Linux (x86_64), Mac (x86_64), Windows (x86_64), and web browsers are supported.
 Furthermore, Support for various ARM Cortex-A microprocessors and ARM Cortex-M microcontrollers is available for enterprise customers.